Do you get breakouts right before your period? Or have you ever noticed that your skin has a natural glow about a week

 - Hydrate: Drink 2-3L (8 cups) water or caffeine-free herbal teas per day.
 Drink Joyous Detox tea on an empty stomach as it is an excellent choice for its liver-detoxifying benefits.
 Your liver's job (one of many) is to eliminate excess hormones from the body.
 Since this tea is a gentle detox, it's safe to drink any time of the month.

 - Nourish: Focus on fibre-rich foods such as leafy greens, brussels sprouts, apples, pears and antioxidant-rich foods such as berries, prunes, avocados and asparagus to support detoxification and elimination.
 Eat protein and fat to sustain this amazing energy you have!
 This Sweet Potato Shepherd's Pie or Butternut Squash Lentil Pie or Creamy + Dreamy Kale Salad are all great choices.

 - Lifestyle: This is the ideal time to start a new workout routine and do a challenging class.
 I love strength workouts and do them 2-3 times every week.
 However, this is the week I always do the harder classes because I have the stamina for it.

 - Skincare: This is the time of the month where I adjust my nighttime routine and only use a hydrating serum in the morning.
-I use an extra spritz or 2 or 3 of the Magical Mist because it has anti-bacterial rose geranium in it which helps prevent breakouts.
+I use an extra spritz or 2 or 3 of the Magical Mist because it has anti-bacterial rose geranium, which helps prevent breakouts.

 The Luteal Phase: Second half of your cycle - day 15 onwards

-Progesterone increases which impact your body temperature and production of sebum in your skin.
+Progesterone increases which impacts your body temperature and the production of sebum in your skin.

 - Hydrate: Drink 2-3L (8 cups) water or caffeine-free herbal teas per day.
-Try a cup of Rise + Shine Tea rich in anti-inflammatory ingredients such as turmeric and ginger.
+Try a cup of Rise + Shine Tea that's rich in anti-inflammatory ingredients such as turmeric and ginger.
 It's caffeine-free so you can drink it any time of day despite its name.
-Radiance tea has light caffeine from the white (green) tea but it's very blood sugar balancing.
+Radiance Tea has light caffeine from the white (green) tea, but it's very blood sugar balancing.
 Drink this tea earlier in the day to prevent any interruptions in your sleep.